sebholstein/angular-google-maps/assets/release/README.md

 This package contains different sources for different users:

 1. The files located in the root dir are ES5 compatible files that can be consumed using CommonJS.
-2. The files under `/es6` are ES6 compatible files that can be transpiled to E5 using any transpiler.
+2. The files under `/esm` are ES6 compatible files that can be transpiled to E5 using any transpiler.
 3. The files under `/ts` are the TypeScript source files.
-4. The `/bundles` directory contains the following files:
-  * `angular2-google-maps.js` and `angular2-google-maps.min.js` are bundles that can be consumed using SystemJS.
+4. Files with the name pattern *.umd.js are UMD bundled modules for fast load times during development.

 License: See LICENSE file in this folder.